-Admission arrangements to the Reception Year in September 2024
+Admission arrangements to the Reception Year in September 2025

 Pupils are normally admitted at the beginning of the school year (1 September - 31 August) in which they reach their fifth birthday.
-Parents whose child was born between 1 September 2019 and 31 August 2020 may apply for them to be admitted to the Reception Year in September 2024.
+Parents whose child was born between 1 September 2020 and 31 August 2021 may apply for them to be admitted to the Reception Year in September 2025.

-Parents of a child whose fifth birthday falls between 1 September 2024 and 31 March 2025 may defer entry until their child reaches compulsory school age (the term beginning in January or April after his or her fifth birthday).
-The school will hold the deferred place for the child (provided it is taken up during the school year 2024/25), although children may benefit from starting at the beginning of the school year, rather than part way through it.
+Parents of a child whose fifth birthday falls between 1 September 2020 and 31 March 2021 may defer entry until their child reaches compulsory school age (the term beginning in January or April after his or her fifth birthday).
+The school will hold the deferred place for the child (provided it is taken up during the school year 2025/26), although children may benefit from starting at the beginning of the school year, rather than part way through it.

-For children whose fifth birthday falls between 1 April 2025 and 31 August 2025 (summer born children) parents can defer the date that their child is admitted to school but not beyond the point at which they reach compulsory school age ie when they reach their fifth birthday.
-They should apply in the normal way for a Reception place in September 2024.
+For children whose fifth birthday falls between 1 April 2021 and 31 August 2021 (summer born children) parents can defer the date that their child is admitted to school but not beyond the beginning of the final term of the school year.